PayFabric/APIs/Receivables/Sections/APIs/Sync/Customers.md

 Delete a Customer
 --------------------

-* `DELETE /customers?id={CustomerId}` will delete a currency on the PayFabric Receivables website based on the URL parameter
+* `DELETE /customers?id={CustomerId}` will delete a customer on the PayFabric Receivables website based on the URL parameter

 ###### Request
 ```http